0xJakuzya/0xJakuzya/README.md

 ## about me

 - 3rd-year computer science undergraduate
-- involved in research at the Institute of Neuroscience
+- work in research at the Institute of Neuroscience
 - focused on machine learning and artificial intelligence in medicine

 ## contact